psychemedia/storytelling-notes/tom_tit_tot.md

 "All right," says the woman, for she thowt what a grand marriage that was.
 And as for them five skeins when te come tew, there'd be plenty o' ways of gettin' out of it, and, likeliest, he'd ha' forgot about it.

 Well, so they was married.
 An' for 'leven months the gal had all the vittles she liked to ate, and all the gownds she liked to git, and all the cumpn'y she liked to hev.

 But when the time was gettin' oover, she began to think about them there skeins, an' to wonder if he had 'em in mind.
 But not one word did he say about 'em, an' she wholly thowt he'd forgot 'em.

 Howsivir, the last day o' the last month he takes her to a room she'd nivir set eyes on afore.
-There wam't nothing in it but a spinnin' wheel and a stool.
-An' says he,

-"Now, me dear, hare you'll be shut in to-morrow with some vittles and some flax, and if you ain't spun five skeins by the nights, yar hid'll goo off."
+There worn't nothing in it but a spinnin' wheel and a stool.
+An' says he, "Now me dear, hare you'll be shut in to-morrow with some vittles and some flax, and if you hain't spun five skeins by the night, yar hid'll goo off."

 An' awa' he went about his business.

 Well, she were that frightened.
-She'd allus been such a gatless mawther, that she didn't so much as know how to spin; an' what were she to dew to-morrer, with no one to come nigh her to help her?
+She'd allus been such a gatless mawther, that she didn't so much as know how to spin, an' what were she to dew to-morrer, with no one to come nigh her to help her?
 She sat down on a stool in the kitchen, and lork! how she did cry!

 Howsivir, all on a sudden she hard a sort of a knockin' low down on the door.
-She upped and oped it, an' what should she see but a small little black thing with a long tail, that looked up at her right kewrious, an' that said,
+She upped and oped it, an' what should she see but a small little black thing with a long tail, that looked up at her right kewrious, an' that said:

-"What are you a-cryin' for?"
+"What are yew a cryin' for?"

 "What's that to yew?" says she.

 "Never yew mind," that said.
-"But tell me what you're a-cryin' for."
+"But tell me what you're a cryin' for."

 "That oon't dew me noo good if I dew," says she.

 "Yew doon't know that," that said, an' twirled that's tail round.

-"Well," says she, "that oon't dew no harm, if that doon't dew no good," and she upped and told about the pies, an' the skeins an' every'thing.
+"Well," says she, "that oon't dew no harm, if that doon't dew no good," and she upped and told about the pies, an' the skeins an' everything.

 "This is what I'll dew," says the little black thing, "I'll come to yar winder iv'ry mornin' an' take the flax, an' bring it spun at night."

 "What's your pay?" says she.

-That looked out o' the comers o' that's eyes, an' that said,

-"I'll give you three guesses every night to guess my name, an' if you hain't guessed it afore the month's up, yew shall be mine."
+That looked out o' the comers o' that's eyes, an' that said: "I'll give you three guesses every night to guess my name, an' if you hain't guessed it afore the month's up, yew shall be mine."

 Well, she thowt she'd be sure to guess that's name afore the month was up.
 "All right," says she; "I agree."

-"All right," that says; and lork! how that twirled that's tail!
+"All right," that says, an' lork! how that twirled that's tail!

 Well, the next day har husband he took her inter the room, an' there was the flax an' the day's vittles.

 "Now, there's the flax," says he, "an' if that ain't spun up this night off goo yar hid."
 An' then he went out an' locked the door.

 He'd hardly goon, when there was a knockin' agin the winder.
 She upped and she oped it, and there sure enough was the little oo'd thing a-settin' on the ledge.

 "Where's the flax?" says he.

 "Here te be," says she.
 An' she gonned it to him.

-Well, come the evenin a knockin' come agin the winder.
-She upped an' she oped it, and there were the little oo'd thing with five skeins o' flax on his arm.
+Well, come the evenin', a knockin' come agin the winder.
+She upped an' she oped it, and there were the little oo'd thing with five skeins of flax on his arm.

 "Here te be," says he.
 An' he gonned it to her.